satheeshurs/SpringAOPExamples/README.md

 It does so by adding additional behavior to existing code (an advice) without modifying the code itself.

 Aspect: A modularization of a concern that cuts across multiple classes

+A proxy is a well-used design pattern.
+To put it simply, a proxy is an object that looks like another object, but adds special functionality behind the scene.

+Spring AOP is proxy-based.
+AOP proxy is an object created by the AOP framework in order to implement the aspect contracts in runtime.

+Spring AOP defaults to using standard JDK dynamic proxies for AOP proxies.
+This enables any interface (or set of interfaces) to be proxied.
+Spring AOP can also use CGLIB proxies.
+This is necessary to proxy classes, rather than interfaces.